The first computing devices and machines. Calculating machine

 The fourth generation is the main contingent of modern computer technology developed after the 70s.

-In terms of hardware, they are characterized by the widespread use of integrated circuits as an element base, as well as the presence of high-speed random access memory devices with a capacity of tens of megabytes (Fig. 3, b).
+In terms of hardware, they are characterized by the widespread use of integrated circuits as an elemental base, as well as the presence of high-speed random access memory devices with a capacity of tens of megabytes (Fig. 3, b).

 They are characterized by:

-Application of personal computers (PC);
+Use of personal computers (PC);

-Telecommunication data processing;
+Telecommunications data processing;

 Computer networks;